-Whereas the most frequently asked question on the Autumna advice lines was once: “Where’s the best care home near me?” this has been quickly superseded by the questions, “Are there any safe care homes near me?” and “How can I find a safe care home for my elderly relative?”
+The most frequently asked question on the Autumna advice lines was once: “Where’s the best care home near me?” this has been quickly superseded by the questions, “Are there any safe care homes near me?” and “How can I find a safe care home or safe home care for my elderly relative?”

-Our team at Autumna have struggled to give a definitive answer, because like the members of the public searching for ‘safe’ care homes for their elderly relatives, we’ve also found it hard, if not impossible, to find the information online.
+During the pandemic, our team at Autumna struggled to give a definitive answer, because like the families searching for ‘safe’ care homes or domiciliary care, we also found it hard, if not impossible, to find the information online.

-We believe that if public confidence in the residential elderly care sector is to be restored, then care homes will need to show that they are doing everything possible, going forwards, to take control of, and eradicate, any infection outbreaks.
+We believe that if public confidence in the elderly care sector is to be restored, then care homes and home care agencies will need to show that they are doing everything possible, going forwards, to take control of, and to eradicate, any infection outbreaks.
 And with visiting severely restricted, the only way to do that is online.

-This is not about whether a care home is, or is not, COVID-free or has or has not had the coronavirus.
-It’s about being transparent and publishing details about the infection control practices in a home or care service, that go above and beyond the government regulations and guidelines, that will help people make informed choice when it comes to later life care.
+S.A.F.E. is not about whether your care setting is COVID-free or has, or has not had the Coronavirus.
+It’s about being transparent and publishing details about the infection control practices in a home or care service, that go above and beyond the government regulations and guidelines, that will help people make informed choices when it comes to later life care.

-One of the main ways to restore confidence will be through third party validation.
+One of the main ways to restore confidence is through third party validation.

 So, Phase 1 of our S.A.F.E.
-(Symptom Assessment for Everyone) campaign has been to develop a way in which they can do just that.
+(Symptom Assessment For Everyone) initiative has been to make that possible.

-Once uploaded, the Autumna S.A.F.E. icon will be displayed and crucially, families will be able to search for care homes displaying the icon – care homes who are being transparent about how they are managing infection control effectively.
+Once uploaded, the Autumna S.A.F.E. badge is automatically displayed and crucially, families are able to search for care providers displaying the badge.

 If you need help uploading your CQC Covid-19 report, we are always on hand to help.

-This is just the start of our campaign to rebuild public confidence in the safety of care homes.
+This is just the start of our campaign to rebuild public confidence in the safety of care homes and home care agencies.

-Advances in training methods, assistive and AI technology, will soon make routine daily testing for the symptoms of any infection, commonplace in a care home - not just for the residents and carers, but for visitors too.
+Advances in training methods, assistive and AI technology, will soon make routine daily testing for the symptoms of any infection, commonplace in the care setting - not just for the service users and carers, but for visitors too.